mhernesniemi/payload-vercel/README.md

 # Payload CMS Starter Template

-This is a demo project showcasing how to use Payload CMS with SQLite database, built with Next.js 15 and React 19.
+This is a starter template for building web applications with Payload CMS and SQLite database, powered by Next.js 15 and React 19.

 ## ✨ Features